Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: Introduction

 Compared to such existing approaches, IRS shows several differences that make it a candidate for more effective reduction of the verification delay.
 IRS uses intermediate verification results to record and iteratively increase knowledge about schedules that adhere to a given program specification (we denote such schedules as \emph{correct}).
 Such schedules are guaranteed to show correct behavior independently of program inputs.
 IRS applies scheduling constraints in order to enforce that only correct schedules occur.
 As more schedules are explored during verification and thus known to be correct, scheduling constraints can be relaxed.
 In contrast to (A), determinism can be enforced independently of program inputs and the amount of non-determinism is controllable dynamically (during program execution) via scheduling constraints.
 Additionally, unlike some techniques in (A), IRS is able to provide strong determinism~\cite{Olszewski2009}.
 In contrast to (B), IRS addresses scheduler-related non-determinism and enables to adjust the amount of non-determinism between fully deterministic and fully non-deterministic executions.

 Common to all the aforementioned techniques is execution time overhead caused by additional synchronization.
 A central assumption underlying the feasibility of IRS is that scheduling constraints can be designed such that the execution time overhead drops below an acceptable threshold.
 This paper validates this assumption for different classes of benchmark programs.
-Hence, IRS allows to find a sweet spot between a low verification overhead and a low execution time overhead.
+Hence, IRS allows us to find a sweet spot between a low verification overhead and a low execution time overhead.

 In order to iteratively relax scheduling constraints, it is necessary to collect knowledge about correct schedules already during the verification process rather than monolithically at the end.
 In contrast to existing model checking approaches that use intermediate verification results, IRS comprises additional requirements: an intermediate verification result proves safety under some scheduling constraints.
 These constraints must permit to fully use the program, i.e., no restrictions on the program inputs or the execution length may be applied.

-This paper provides a formal interface between IRS and a model checker that describes this requirement for finite executions.
-We leave the formalization of requirements for infinite (non-terminating) executions for future work.
+This paper investigates the enforcement of scheduling constraints in IRS.
+A formal interface between IRS and a model checker is presented.
+Based on scheduling constraints that satisfy the requirements of this interface, the execution time overhead of constrained executions with respect to unconstrained executions is analyzed.
+For a presentation of iterative model checking that can generate scheduling constraints, we refer to~\cite{Metzler2019}.

 \textbf{Contributions.} We provide a formal framework and algorithm for IRS that (1) states requirements for verification algorithms on their intermediate results and (2) enables a correct execution of a program provided with such an intermediate verification result, without introducing deadlocks.
 (3) We evaluate the effect of relaxing scheduling constraints on execution time overhead, based on an optimized scheduling implementation of IRS.
 Our results show that execution time overhead depends not only on the number of scheduling constraints but on their structure as well.
-After verifying only 1\% of a program's Mazurkiewicz traces, execution time overhead of IRS can be reduced below 50\%.
+Our implementation and experimental data is publicly available.